asgood23/STATIONS/diverse-tomes/d100-Monkeys.md

 parent: Table of Tables
 permalink: d100-monkeys
 description: d100 monkeys with interesting stories and secret darknesses.
-image: /img/
+image: /img/Monkeywarrior_twittercard.jpg
 ---

 # d100 Monkeys

-These monkeys are just like us, with stuff they carry, passions and secret darknesses.
+These monkeys are just like us: they carry cherished items, passions and secret darknesses.

+Roll d100  and read across for a Monkey, or roll 4d100 for a RandoMonkey.

 <img src="/img/Monkeywarrior.jpg" style="zoom:50%;" />

 Illustration by [Evlyn Moreau](https://www.patreon.com/evlynmoreau){:target="_blank"}).

-Table created by STATIONS and friends ([credits](#credits))
+Table by STATIONS and friends ([credits](#credits)).

-Roll d100  and read across for a Monkey, or roll 4d100 for a RandoMonkey.

 | #   | Name                         | Item                                                                                          | Passion                         | Secret Darkness                                                                                                                               |